Treating diabetic retinopathy

 The operation, known as vitreoretinal surgery, may be needed if:

 - a large amount of blood has collected in your eye

 - there's extensive scar tissue that's likely to cause, or has already caused, retinal detachment

 During the procedure, the surgeon will make a small incision in your eye before removing some of the vitreous humour, removing any scar tissue and using a laser to prevent a further deterioration in your vision.

 Vitreoretinal surgery is usually carried out under local anaesthetic and sedation.
 This means you will not experience any pain or have any awareness of the surgery being performed.

 You should be able to go home on the same day or the day after your surgery.

-For the first few days, you may need to wear an eye patch at certain times of the day.
-This is because activities such as reading and watching television can quickly tire your eye.
-Wearing an eye patch will allow you to gradually make more and more use of your eye.
+For the first few days, you may need to wear a patch over your eye.
+This is because activities such as reading and watching television can quickly tire your eye to begin with.

-After vitreous surgery, you are likely to have blurred vision for several weeks.
-This should improve gradually, although it may take several months for your vision to return to normal.
+You will probably have blurred vision after the operation.
+This should improve gradually, although it may take several months for your vision to fully return to normal.

 Your surgeon will advise you about any activities you should avoid during your recovery.